mr-martian/rebabel-format/Architecture.md

 Processes operate on [SQLite](https://sqlite.org) databases of linguistic information.
 These databases contain three things:
 - **Units** represent linguistic objects, such as sentences, words, or morphemes.
 They have a type, such as `"sentence"`.
 - **Tiers** define what data can be associated with units.
+They have:
+  - A **name**, such as `"UD:FEATS:Gender"` (where `:` separates components, so this is UD data, subcategory FEATS, and specific feature name Gender
-They have a feature name, such as `"Gender"`, a tier name, such as `"Morphology"` (so that tiers can be grouped), what unit type they apply to, and what type of value they contain (string, integer, boolean, or reference to another unit).
-(Tiers are also sometimes referred to as "features" in the code.
+  - A **unit type** that they apply to
+  - A **value type** specifying what they contain (string, integer, boolean, or reference to another unit).
+  - (Tiers are also sometimes referred to as "features" in the code.
 The fact that this object has multiple names that both overlap with the names of its attributes is a confusion that should probably be fixed at some point.)
 - **Feature Values** are values for a particular tier for a particular unit.
 They are divided into definite features, which must be unique per tier-unit pair and are associated with a user and can have a confidence indicator (integer), and suggestions, which are not unique and have a probability field.

 The database schema is defined in [`schema.sql`](rebabel_format/schema.sql) and the Python interface for it is in [`db.py`](rebabel_format/db.py).